Isabelle (Animal Crossing): Appearances

-In other media

-Isabelle appears in a one-off gag manga in the magazine CoroCoro.
-Nintendo's official Animal Crossing Twitter account was named after Isabelle before the account was turned over to Tom Nook.
-While under Isabelle, the account tweeted in the style of the character in order to remind players about current or forthcoming Animal Crossing titles.
-In July 2020, Isabelle returned to the official Animal Crossing Twitter account.

-Promotion and merchandise
+Other media and merchandise

-The official Animal Crossing Twitter account was designed to appear as if it is Isabelle's, until the release of Animal Crossing: New Horizons, when it was turned over to Tom Nook.
-However, as of July 2020, it is once again under ownership of Isabelle.
+The official Animal Crossing Twitter account is designed to appear as if it is Isabelle's, though from after the release of Animal Crossing: New Horizons, until July 2020, it was made to appear as though it were run by Tom Nook.
 Two Animal Crossing-brand Isabelle amiibo, each wearing a different outfit, were produced in conjunction with the release of Animal Crossing: amiibo Festival.
 A Super Smash Bros. amiibo based on her appearance in Super Smash Bros.
 Ultimate was announced for 2019.
 The Isabelle amiibo sold out immediately, which caused writer Chris Carter surprise due to otherwise low sales of Animal Crossing amiibo.

-New Nintendo 3DS owners were able to swap out the default faceplates for faceplates featuring Isabelle.
+Swappable faceplates featuring Isabelle were made for the New Nintendo 3DS.
 A Nendoroid figurine of Isabelle was released by Good Smile.
-A crossover promotion between Sanrio and Animal Crossing lead to a digital menu theme depicting Hello Kitty and Isabelle in a truck.
+In 2016, a crossover promotion between Sanrio and Animal Crossing led to a 3DS menu theme depicting Hello Kitty and Isabelle in a truck.
+Isabelle appeared in a one-off gag manga in the magazine CoroCoro.
 Multiple Line digital stickers featuring Isabelle were released on the app.